jxltom/scrapyd-heroku/README.md

 # scrapyd-heroku

-A wrapper for running [Scrapyd](https://github.com/scrapy/scrapyd) in [Heroku](https://heroku.com/) or in console as normal Scrapyd service.
+Wrapper for running [Scrapyd](https://github.com/scrapy/scrapyd) in [Heroku](https://heroku.com/) or in console as normal Scrapyd service.

 ## Features